-12.6.
+11.6.
 Notification, Reports, and Records for Owners and Operators

-- 12.6.1.
-For the purpose of determining compliance with the Maximum Yearly Operation Limitation in 12.1.1, a person designated by a Responsible Official or Authorized Representative shall maintain records of hours of operation. - 12.6.2.
+- 11.6.1.
+For the purpose of determining compliance with the Maximum Yearly Operation Limitation in 11.1.1, a person designated by a Responsible Official or Authorized Representative shall maintain records of hours of operation. - 11.6.2.
 Owners or operators of stationary SI ICE must meet the following notification, reporting and recordkeeping requirements. - a.
-Owners and operators of all stationary SI ICE must keep records of the information in paragraphs (a)(1) through (4) of this section. - All notifications submitted to comply with this subpart and all documentation supporting any notification. - 2.
+Owners and operators of all stationary SI ICE must keep records of the information in paragraphs (a)(1) through (4) of this section. - 1.
+All notifications submitted to comply with this subpart and all documentation supporting any notification. - 2.
 Maintenance conducted on the engine. - 3.
 If the stationary SI internal combustion engine is a certified engine, documentation from the manufacturer that the engine is certified to meet the emission standards and information as required in 40 CFR parts 90 and 1048. - 4.
 If the stationary SI internal combustion engine is not a certified engine or is a certified engine operating in a non-certified manner and subject to §60.4243(a)(2), documentation that the engine meets the emission standards.

 b.
 For all stationary SI emergency ICE greater than or equal to 500 HP manufactured on or after July 1, 2010, that do not meet the standards applicable to non-emergency engines, the owner or operator of must keep records of the hours of operation of the engine that is recorded through the non-resettable hour meter.
 For all stationary SI emergency ICE greater than or equal to 130 HP and less than 500 HP manufactured on or after July 1, 2011 that do not meet the standards applicable to non-emergency engines, the owner or operator of must keep records of the hours of operation of the engine that is recorded through the non-resettable hour meter.
+For all stationary SI emergency ICE greater than 25 HP and less than 130 HP manufactured on or after July 1, 2008, that do not meet the standards applicable to non-emergency operator of must keep records of the hours of operation of the engine that is recorded through the non-resettable hour meter.
 For all stationary SI emergency ICE greater than 25 HP and less than 130 HP manufactured on or after July 1, 2008, that do not meet the standards applicable to non-emergency engines, the owner or operator of must keep records of the hours of operation of the engine that is recorded through the non-resettable hour meter.
 The owner or operator must document how many hours are spent for emergency operation, including what classified the operation as emergency and how many hours are spent for non-emergency operation.
 [40CFR§60.4245(b)]

 - c.
-Owners and operators of stationary SI ICE greater than or equal to 500 HP that have not been certified by an engine manufacturer to meet the emission standards in §60.4231 must submit an initial notification as required in §60.7(a)(1).
+Owners and operators of stationary SI ICE greater than or equal to 500 HP that have not been certified by an engine manufacturer to meet the emission standards in 60.4231 must submit an initial notification as required in 60.7(a)(1).
 The notification must include the information in paragraphs (c)(1) through (5) of this section. - 1.
 Name and address of the owner or operator; - 2.
 The address of the affected source; - 3.
 Engine information including make, model, engine family, serial number, model year, maximum engine power, and engine displacement; - 4.
 Emission control equipment; and - 5.
 Fuel used.